-j) Budget figures
+Budget figures

 Budget figures have been provided for comparison purposes and have been derived from the budget approved by the Trustees.
-The budget approved by the Trustees is developed in accordance with the provincially mandated funding model for school authorities and is used to manage program spending within the guidelines of the funding model.
+The budget is developed in accordance with the provincially mandated funding model for school authorities and is used to manage program spending within the guidelines of the funding model.
+The budget is first approved by the Trustees and then ratified by the Ministry of Education.